 ShipBob has been closely tracking ecommerce sales trends during the COVID-19 pandemic across industries, week-over-week and month-over-month.
 The data is aggregated from over 3,000 ecommerce merchants who collectively ship out millions of items every month through ShipBob’s fulfillment centers.

-Despite unemployment rate jumping to 14.7 percent in April 2020, ecommerce is on the rise.
+Despite the unemployment rate jumping to 14.7 percent in April 2020, with sudden layoffs and dwindling job security, ecommerce is on the rise.
 However, it’s too early to declare a recession, but it is expected.
 More states are opening up, allowing brick-and-mortar shops and restaurants, yet we might still see a decline in customer spending overall.